KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 <img src="/assets/posts/hijacking.report/proxyman-android-details-3.png" />

-Overall the goal of this project wasn't to get a precise list of data that is actually sent back, but to highlight the privacy & security issues that are possible due to the use of in-app browsers, as well as showing that companies are exploiting this loophole already.
+Overall the goal of this project wasn't to get a precise list of data that is sent back, but to highlight the privacy & security issues that are possible due to the use of in-app browsers, as well as showing that companies are exploiting this loophole already.

 To summarize the risks and disadvantages of having in-app browsers: